|

 difficulty of obtaining such disclosure should itself be of concern to you and

 others.
 We request that you re-consider your position on this matter forthwith.
-The

 above statement implies that Professor Mann entered into embargo agreements with